 Part four uncovered the supercars and performance cars that will be rolled out during the next 12 months.
 Click here to read it.

-Last August, Audi released details of the 44mpg and 148g/km Audi A8 hybrid, but the latest information suggests an early 2013 launch in the UK.
+For the full 18-page run-down of new cars for 2012, Audi A8 hybrid, but the latest information suggests an early 2013 launch in the UK.
 The powertrain consists of a 201bhp 2.0-litre turbo petrol engine mated to a 45bhp electric motor and lithium ion battery pack.
 Prices are yet to be confirmed, but the hybrid is likely to come in at around £65k.

 Caddy has high hopes for the XTS to battle German luxury imports such as the Audi A6.
 It’s likely to make it to Europe at the end of the year, although UK sales have yet to be confirmed; the Cadillac XTS will be left-hand drive only.
 Based on a stretched Vauxhall Insignia platform, the XTS replaces two models in the US line-up: the DTS and STS.

 If you want to own the kind of luxury saloon the Hollywood glitterati are choosing in increasing numbers, an adventurous choice might be the revolutionary Fisker Karma, a Mercedes CLS-sized four-door propelled by a pair of rear-mounted electric motors producing 403bhp between them.
 There’s a 260bhp turbo four in the nose driving a generator to feed an on-board battery bank, and then the rear wheels.

 The Karma will do 95mph on electric power alone, but if you want it to really percolate, start the engine.
 Then the 0-60mph time improves by two seconds (to 5.9sec) and the car will hit 125mph flat out.